KerryAlsace/todo-mvc-codealong/NOTES.md

   -How might my database change?
     -item being complete or incomplete needs to be stored

+# Refactor 1.
+Start using partials in lists/show

 # Step 6: Delete items from a list